Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Architecture Details

-Windows generated through Transpose Convolutions predict anchoring positions and representations that intersect when mapped back to sequence.
-We resolve those superpositions by taking the mean anchor and mean representations across intersections.
+This procedure generates windows of $K$ representations and positions.
+These windows may intersect in the decoded output.
+We resolve those superpositions by taking the average position and average representations within intersections.